Madeira during the Christmas season 2018

 Please forgive my lack of editing skills, but here is a short video with some of the Funchal Christmas decorations:

-“I am so surprised- In Madeira there are more nativity scenes than Christmas trees” said Agnieszka, whom I met thanks to Instagram.
-It was her first visit in Madeira.
+“I am so surprised- In Madeira, there are more nativity scenes than Christmas trees,” said Agnieszka, whom I met thanks to Instagram.
+It was her first visit to Madeira.

 1. Mega Presepio in Curral das Freiras